CYehLu/hurricane_tools/documents/circular.md

     Returs:
     ------
-    A closure function, which its parameter is `values` and return the interpolateing result (see `circular_avg` for `values`).
+    A closure function, which its parameter is `values` and return the calculation result (see `circular_avg` for `values`).

     Example: